 - Electrical work

-Now just because a man has some of these skills, it does not mean they are reliable assets to your team.
+Now just because a man has some of these skills, it does not mean they are a reliable asset to your team.

 Ideally, you find someone who pairs knowledge with intelligence.
 To be honest, I’d rather take an intelligent person with no skills over someone with a ton of knowledge and not a lick of common sense or situational awareness.